 Even the best website won’t help your business if no one reads it.
 And if it takes too long to load, it might just end up like that.
-Page load speed is one of the most important, yet overlooked, part of developing your online presence.
+Page load speed is one of the most important, yet overlooked parts of developing your online presence.

 That faster is better should be clear.
 After all, increasingly mobile audiences don’t have the time to wait around until your website finally loads.
 But just what happens when you don’t prioritize speed during your development and regular maintenance?
 And how can you make sure that you build a better user experience that keeps load speed in mind?